wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/agentless-configuration.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about the agentless monitoring configuration: integrity check BSD, integrity check Linux, generic diff, and pix config.
-Learn more here.
+  :description: Learn how agentless monitoring can help you monitor systems with no agent via SSH, such as routers, firewalls, switches, and Linux/BSD systems.

 .. _agentless-examples: